 My dissertation examines glides as a source of insight on the fundamental differences between consonants and vowels, combining data from several experiments and proposing a new way of modeling vowels in the framework of Articulatory Phonology.
 My committee consists of Sam Tilsen, Abby Cohn, and Draga Zec.

 My work on Burmese focuses on the tones and the minor syllables, and what they can reveal about the underlying phonological structure.
+I spent the summer of 2018 collecting data in Myanmar, and I’ve found evidence of a weight distinction across tones that has intriguing implications for the minor syllables.

 In collaboration with others, I’ve been building a website to share materials from Cornell’s Gayogo̱hó:nǫ⁷ (Cayuga) Language and Culture classes.